Alexmhack/django_library/README.md

 the pattern for rendering our new data along with our model is to get existing content from superclass, then add new context information and then return the new context

+For the book-detail path the URL pattern uses a special syntax to capture the specific id of the book that we want to see.
+The syntax is very simple: angle brackets define the part of the URL to be captured, enclosing the name of the variable that the view can use to access the capt ured data.
+For example, <something> , will capture the marked pattern and pass the value to the view as a variable "something".
+You can optionally precede the variable name with a converter specification that defines the type of data (int, str, slug, uuid, path).